PKU-MARL/DexterousHands/README.md

 **Motivation**: Dexterous manipulaiton as a common but challenging task has attracted a great deal of interest in the field of robotics.
 Thanks to the intersection of RL and robotics, previous study achieves a good performance on unimanual dexterous manipulaiton.
 However, how to balance between hand dexterity and bimanual coordination remains an open challenge.
 Therefore, we provided a novel benchmark for researchers to study the problem in the context of machine intelligence.

-**Bi-DexHands** provides a collection of tasks and reinforcement learning algorithms for bimanual dexterous manipulations.
-Diverse scenarios in Bi-DexHands are developed with the following features:
+**Bi-DexMani** provides a collection of tasks and reinforcement learning algorithms for bimanual dexterous manipulations.
+Diverse scenarios in Bi-DexMani are developed with the following features:
 - **High dimensionality**: we provide the robotic environments with high dimensional state-action spaces (state: more than 400 dim; action: 52 dim), thus bringing a new challenge for model-free reinforcement learning.
 - **Cooperation**: we support two types of interface, single-agent and multi-agent modes.
 Meanwhile, our multi-agent setting is heterogeneous unlike [SMAC](https://github.com/oxwhirl/smac) where agents share parameters.
 Particularly, the definition of finger agents makes it possible to evaluate the cooperative level between different fingers.
 - **Availability**: we implement some single-agent and multi-agent algorithms, whose performances demonstrate our tasks are able to be solved to some extent, as shown in our experimental performance section.